LabSid-USP/RUBEM/doc/source/fileformats.rst

 - Restrictions:

   - :math:`0 < LAI_{MAX} \leq 12`;
-  - The land use classes must be the ones of the area fraction tables.
+  - One row per land use class, the classes of the area fraction tables (an interval key is not matched against the classes).

 - Dimensions: